msoap/shell2telegram/README.md

         -help

 If not define -allow-users/-root-users options - authorize users via secret code from console or via chat with exists root users.

+All text after chat-command sent to STDIN of shell command.

 Predefined commands
 -------------------